ccfortenberry/cs484_hw0/README.md

 # cs484_hw0
 repo for the first homework for UAF graphics class
+I don't know what I'm doing send help